3dcitydb/3dcitydb-docs/source/impexp/citygml-export.rst

    selection but are not group members are also exported.

 **Advanced XML export query.** The export can also be controlled through a more advanced query expression.
-In addition to the filter capabilities explained above, a query expression offers logical operators (AND, OR, NOT) that combine thematic and spatial filters to complex conditions.
+In addition to the simple filter capabilities explained above, a query expression offers logical operators (AND, OR, NOT) that combine thematic and spatial filters to complex conditions.
 Moreover, it allows for defining projections on the properties of the